ryanlyang/LearningToLook/README.md

     ```sh
     python scripts/run_guided_CNN.py data/saved/ColorMNIST_images/digit code/WeCLIPPlus/results/val/prediction_cmap/
     ```
     The first argument is the path to the dataset, and the second is the path to the generated pseudo-masks (`prediction_cmap` folder).
 The script will train the model and evaluate its performance on the test set.
-    To
+To run for DecoyMNIST just adjusted the learning rate from 0.001 to 0.01.